Personal Backup Version 5.2

 [Filelist] /restore:

-The Restore tasks specified in [Filelist] (with filenames separated by a space, e.g. Rest-1 Rest-2) will be started.
+The Restore tasks specified in [Filelist] (e.g. Rest-1 Rest-2, important note) will be started.
 The filenames may contain a placeholder.
 The default file extension (rsj) is appended automatically.
 Prior to this, you must have configured and saved the Restore tasks (see Restore data from backup).

 [Filelist] /clean:

-The Cleanup tasks specified in [Filelist] (with filenames separated by a space, e.g. Clean-1 Clean-2) will be started.
+The Cleanup tasks specified in [Filelist] (e.g. Clean-1 Clean-2, important note) will be started.
 The filenames may contain a placeholder.
 The default file extension (cuj) is appended automatically.
 Prior to this, you must have configured and saved the Cleanup tasks (see Clean up the backup directory).

 Value specifies a time slot for the files to be backed up: